 The best idea to redevelop Dharavi slum?
 Scrap the plans and start again.
 By 8am, Dharavi is already noisy.

 Tea stalls already clinking, leather-making and embroidery and plastic-crushing machines already cranking through their long daily grind.
+Dharavi, the most well-known informal settlement in Mumbai, stands in a category of its own, and challenges the very notion of a slum.
 Mumbai's slum solution?
 Mukesh Mehta wears a crisp shirt and tie as he picks his way past makeshift shacks and stinking open gutters in Dharavi, Asia's largest slum.

 Counter- urbanisation is the migration of people from major urban areas to smaller urban settlements and rual areas.It first took place as a reaction to iner city deprivation and overcrowding with people moving from from towns and cities to new towns, estates or commuter towns and villages.New towns and estates were mainly built due to government schemes trying to rehome people from deprived inner cities, maily for the working class that had moved into the area looking for work.However, the commuter towns and villages are mainly aimed at middle class or socially mobile people because they can easily access nearby towns and cities by car, bus or maybe train.

 CAUSES:One of the main causes of counter - urbanisation is that people want a better quality of life, they want to be able to live in a clean and quiet area without air and noise pollution, busy traffic, dirt and the crime of urban environments.
 One in 10 children has 'Aids defence' Image copyright SPL A 10th of children have a "monkey-like" immune system that stops them developing Aids, a study suggests.